Walking connects people and is the cornerstone of a thriving, livable city.

 Addressing these challenges is our top priority.

-The 2017 elections brought new leadership to the Atlanta – and we’re thrilled that many of them are committed to changing Atlanta’s sidewalk policy and increasing funding.
-Many care deeply about increasing transparency.
+The 2017 elections brought new leadership to the Atlanta – and we’re thrilled that many are committed to changing Atlanta’s sidewalk policy and increasing funding.
+Many also care deeply about increasing transparency.

 You can count on us to work with Atlanta officials to bring the changes needed to fix Atlanta’s sidewalks.
 We can’t do this on our own, so we’ll be in touch when your voice will make a difference.